ilyafefelov/MLE-STAR-demo/reports/tezy_final.md

 **EMPIRICAL VALIDATION AND ABLATION STUDY OF AutoML PIPELINES GENERATED BY LLM AGENTS: QUANTITATIVE CONFIRMATION OF THE "OVER-ENGINEERING" HYPOTHESIS**

 **Abstract.**
 **Purpose.** The study aims to quantitatively validate the "Over-engineering" hypothesis in automated machine learning pipelines (AutoML) generated by Large Language Models (LLMs) within the MLE-STAR paradigm.
+The research focuses on identifying and analyzing cases where AI agents create unjustifiably complex architectures that fail to improve or even degrade modeling results compared to simpler baselines.
-**Methodology.** To achieve this goal, a component-based Ablation analysis method was applied, allowing the evaluation of the contribution of individual pipeline parts (preprocessing, feature selection, ensembling) by systematically removing them.
-The experimental basis includes a series of N=20 independent repeated runs for 10 diverse datasets (regression and classification).
-Gemini 2.5 Flash Lite (to simulate error proneness) and Gemini 2.5 Pro (for comparison) models, as well as the ADK agent system, were used as code generators.
-The statistical significance of the results was assessed using Welch's t-test and Cohen's d effect size.
+**Methodology.** To achieve this goal, a component-based Ablation analysis method was applied, allowing the evaluation of the contribution of individual pipeline parts (preprocessing, feature selection, ensembling, dimensionality reduction) by systematically removing them and comparing performance with the full version.
+The experimental basis includes a series of N=20 independent repeated runs for 10 diverse datasets, covering both regression tasks (California Housing, Synthetic Nonlinear) and classification tasks (Iris, Wine, Breast Cancer, Digits).
+Gemini 2.5 Flash Lite (to simulate error proneness and complexity hallucinations) and Gemini 2.5 Pro (for comparison of "intellectual" capabilities) models, as well as the full ADK agent system, were used as code generators.
+The statistical significance of the results was assessed using Welch's t-test and Cohen's d effect size with a 95% confidence interval.
 **Scientific Novelty.** The phenomenon of over-engineering in AI-generated code is comprehensively investigated for the first time at two levels: architectural (comparing Prompt Engineering vs Agentic Systems) and component-based.
-A correlation was found between the model's "intellectual power" and the complexity of the generated code: less powerful models tend to generate redundant components due to "uncertainty," while agentic systems are capable of self-correction through feedback.
+A correlation was found between the model's "intellectual power" and the complexity of the generated code: less powerful models tend to generate redundant components (such as PCA or VotingClassifier) due to "uncertainty," while iterative agentic systems are capable of self-correction through feedback from the execution environment.
 **Conclusions.** The results confirmed the Over-engineering hypothesis for 100% of the analyzed cases.
-It was established that simplifying automatically generated pipelines leads to improved quality metrics (Mean Δ = +6.0%).
-It is proven that for complex tasks, the iterative agentic approach (ADK) significantly outperforms static prompt engineering.
+It was established that simplifying automatically generated pipelines leads to improved quality metrics by an average of 6.0% (Mean Δ = +0.060).
+The most critical cases were recorded in regression tasks (California Housing: d=14.02).
+Validation on the real-world Telecom Churn dataset confirmed the superiority of simple models: Gradient Boosting outperformed a complex ensemble by +1.74% Accuracy and +7.1 p.p.
+F1-score.
+It is proven that for complex tasks, the iterative agentic approach (ADK) is the only reliable way to avoid over-engineering.
-**Key words:** AutoML, LLM Agents, Ablation Study, Over-engineering, MLE-STAR, Code Generation, Machine Learning.
+**Key words:** AutoML, LLM Agents, Ablation Study, Over-engineering, MLE-STAR, Code Generation, Machine Learning, Artificial Intelligence.

 # **Постановка проблеми**